dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 **Channel Strategy:**

-- **Facebook:** Given its strong conversion rates, we could consider increasing the budget to maximize returns.
+- **Facebook:** Given its strong conversion rates, consider increasing the budget to maximize returns.
 - **Google:** Focus on top-performing search campaigns by refining keyword targeting and enhancing the relevance of ads and landing pages to boost conversion rates.
 - **TikTok:** Before deciding on budget reductions, run a targeted experiment aimed at users aged 25-35 interested in business, finance, and freelancing.